Pictured right: Albert, celebrating his 106th birthday at Veterans Memorial Lodge.

-Albert is well loved by residents and staff alike, and on March 11, 2021, he will celebrate his 106th birthday with a close friend, fellow residents, and staff at Veterans Memorial Lodge.
+Albert is well loved by residents and staff alike, and on March 11, 2021, he celebrated his 106th birthday with a close friend, fellow residents, and staff at Veterans Memorial Lodge.
 The occasion promises a special cake, a taste of champagne gifted by his daughter (with another bottle to follow, sent by his granddaughter!), and all the Big Band music and celebrations current COVID-19 guidelines will permit.

 You can help veterans like Albert enjoy the comforts of home and simple pleasures by making a donation today.